 - Fast and Furious 9, which was due to be released in May, has been pushed back to April 2021.

-- Mulan‘s release date has been pushed back from it’s original 27th March release date – a new date hasn’t yet been given.
+- Mulan‘s release date has been pushed back from it’s original 27th March release date – it will now be released in July.

 - The New Mutants has been pushed back yet again due to Coronavirus – its release date has changed several times as it was initially due for release in 2018.
 No new date has been given thus far, but it is expected later in 2020.